logo

 SAMPLE EXPERIMENTAL PROTOCOL

-This labeling protocol was developed for the conjugate of Goat anti-mouse IgG with Protonex™ Green 600, SE.
-You might need further optimization for your particular proteins.
-Note: Each protein requires distinct dye/protein ratio, which also depends on the properties of dyes.
-Over labeling of a protein could detrimentally affects its binding affinity while the protein conjugates of low dye/protein ratio gives reduced sensitivity.
+Note: Each protein requires a distinct dye/protein ratio, which also depends on the properties of dyes.
+Over-labeling of a protein could detrimentally affect its binding affinity, while the protein conjugates of low dye/protein ratio give reduced sensitivity.

 2. Continue to rotate or shake the reaction mixture at room temperature for 30-60 minutes.